Table of Contents

 When no special ejection requirements have been established, the standard ejector pin can be utilized.
 For cylindrical components such as bosses, a sleeve ejector is used to ensure uniform ejection.

-Blade ejectors are often problematic due to the fact that they damage parts often, plastic part can be damaged easily and the injection mold require a lot of maintenance.
+Blade ejectors are often problematic because they damage parts often, the plastic part can be damaged easily, and the injection mold requires a lot of maintenance.
 They are most commonly used with ribbed parts.